Ryan Gravenberch: Liverpool

 On 1 September 2023, the final day of the Premier League transfer window, Gravenberch signed for Liverpool on a five-year contract.
 The fee, officially undisclosed, was reportedly €40 million.
-On 16 September, Gravenberch made his debut appearance for Liverpool, entering as an extra-time substitute to replace Mohamed Salah in the 93rd minute of what would be a Premier League away victory against Wolverhampton Wanderers.
+On 16 September, Gravenberch made his debut appearance for Liverpool, entering as an extra-time substitute to replace Mohamed Salah in the 93rd minute in a 3–1 Premier League away victory against Wolverhampton Wanderers.

 On 21 September, Gravenberch made a lengthy pass into the box to assist Luis Diaz, his first assist for Liverpool, during a Europa League group stage victory against LASK in which his side won 3–1.
 On 5 October, Gravenberch scored his first goal for Liverpool in a 2–0 win against Union Saint-Gilloise in the UEFA Europa League.
 Gravenberch started a number of games in the Premier League in October and November 2023 owing to the absence of regular starter Curtis Jones due to a suspension and then an injury.
 On 21 April 2024, Gravenberch scored his first Premier League goal in a 3–1 win over Fulham.

-At the start of the 2024–25 campaign, Gravenberch was shifted by new manager Arne Slot to a more deep-lying midfield role.
+At the start of the 2024–25 campaign, Gravenberch was shifted by new manager Arne Slot to a more deep-lying midfield role, accredited to being a central defensive midfielder in Arne Slot's 4-2-3-1 formation.
 He won plaudits for his early performances in this new position, particularly for his dominance in a 3–0 win over Manchester United at Old Trafford.
 He was widely praised by pundits for his performances in this new role.
 On 27 April 2025, Liverpool beat Tottenham Hotspur 5–1 to secure the Premier League title, with Gravenberch providing an assist for Alexis Mac Allister's goal.
 Gravenberch received praise for his part in Liverpool's successful league campaign and breakthrough in his new midfield role.
 At the end of the season, Gravenberch was awarded with the Premier League Young Player of the Season award.

-In Gravenberch's first appearance of the 2025-26 season he scored a long-shot against Newcastle United, which ended in a 3-2 away win.
+On 7 March 2026, Gravenberch signed a new six-year contract with the club, reportedly keeping him at the club until 2032.